 |offerings to the altar: ritualistic still life ||When working on a still life, the artist will gather different items to compose a scene to be portrayed.
 In the process, new items can be introduced and other items may be dismissed as the artist prepares the composition.

-For this exhibition, Tarek Mourad prepared a still life where different items were hot-glued to a shoe box, making it unchangeable and transportable.
+For this exhibition, a still life was assembled where different items were hot-glued to a shoe box, making it unchangeable and transportable.
 This is the “Nature Morte Prêt à Emporter”.
 Where once the artist would select items to place in the still-life, now we have a still life that can be placed into different contexts.

-In a hope to break the banality that is inherent to this form of art, the artist explored the dialectic of the still life with portrait and with landscape.
-In this process, Mourad allowed for the breakdown of the elements in his original composition as well as the introduction of different elements, like the skeleton of a dead bird, a cat, an arrangement of obelisks offered to an obsolete deity and even the human body.
+In a hope to break the banality that is inherent to this form of art, the dialectic of the still life with portrait and with landscape was explored.
+This process allowed for the breakdown of the elements in their original composition as well as the introduction of different elements, like the skeleton of a dead bird, a cat, an arrangement of obelisks offered to an obsolete deity and even the human body.

 In our origins, art was produced with a cultic value.
 Art was made for the gods and later for God.
 In so, its cultic existence was more important that it being viewed.
 The “Nature Morte Prêt à Emporter" is an object of ritual, however, its purpose is to allow for its representation in different settings and with different mediums.
 The “Painting of a Photograph of the NMPE” is not a representation on oil of the actual, but painting in oil from a photographic representation of the actual.

-Throughout the work of this exhibition, the artist attempts this re-processing of representation.
+The works in this exhibition attempt this re-processing of representation.
 In this, the “Nature Morte Prêt à Emporter” becomes an offering, an object of ritual; only to later be exhibited and exposed to the public.

 This exhibition was shown at Simart gallery, Ålesund - Norway.

 |nature morte pret a emporter - variable size - assemblage of found objects.|